Gatlinburg & the Great Smoky Mountains National Park

 Day Three - 3 May - Andrews Bald and the Oconaluftee Visitor Center

-The adventure began with the 1.8 mile Forney Ridge trail, winding through evergreen forests to reach Andrews Bald.
-The first stretch from the Clingmans Dome parking lot had a steep drop in elevation and numerous stairs, but eventually evened out and became a pleasant ridge walk to Andrews Bald.
-The hike back up to the parking lot was challenging, but spirits stayed high despite the fog and light rain that fell.
+The adventure began by walking down the 1.8 mile Forney Ridge trail and winding through the evergreen forests to reach Andrews Bald.
+The first stretch of the trail from the Clingmans Dome parking lot had a steep drop in elevation and numerous stairs, but eventually evened out and became a pleasant ridge walk to Andrews Bald.
+The hike back up to the parking lot from Andrews Bald was challenging, but spirits stayed high despite the fog and light rain that fell.

-Next came the drive down from the Clingmans Dome Parking Lot to Newfound Gap Road and on to the Oconaluftee Visitor Center.
-After exploring the Visitor Center and Gift Shop, lunch beckoned in Cherokee, NC.
-After the meal, the drive back over Newfound Gap revealed some elk grazing in the meadows around Oconaluftee.
-To conclude the day, I stopped at Publix in Pigeon Forge to pick up some supplies and dinner before driving back to the hotel in Gatlinburg.
+Next, the drive down from the Clingmans Dome Parking Lot to Newfound Gap Road continued on to the Oconaluftee Visitor Center.
+After exploring the Visitor Center and Gift Shop, Cherokee, NC beckoned for lunch.
+Once the meal was finished, the drive back over Newfound Gap revealed some elk grazing in the meadows around Oconaluftee.
+To conclude the day, Publix in Pigeon Forge provided supplies and dinner before the drive back to our hotel in Gatlinburg.

 Laurel Falls